klust/LUMI-BE-training-materials/docs/intro-202310xx/02_CPE.md

 iterative refinement.
 If you are familiar with numerical analysis, you probably know that the matrix should not be too ill-conditioned for that.

-There is also a GPU-optimized version of LibSci, called LibSCi_ACC, which contains a subset of the routines of LibSci.
-We don't have much experience in the support team with this library though.
+There is also a GPU-optimized version of LibSci, called LibSci_ACC, which contains a subset of the routines of LibSci.
+We or the LUMI USer Support Team don't have much experience with this library though.
 It can be compared with what Intel is doing with oneAPI MKL which also offers GPU versions of some of the traditional MKL routines.